keptn/tutorials/site/tutorials/snippets/07/install/install-full.md

 ## Install Keptn in your cluster
 Duration: 5:00

-To install the latest release of Keptn in your Kubernetes cluster, execute the `keptn install` command.
+To install the latest release of Keptn with full _quality gate + continuous delivery capabilities_ in your Kubernetes cluster, execute the `keptn install` command.

 ```
 keptn install --keptn-api-service-type=ClusterIP --use-case=continuous-delivery